Keep your chickens healthy and warm during the cold winter months with this guide on properly winterizing your chicken coop.

 Just like with ventilation, the best approach to heating your coop will be different for everyone.
 There are many options out there to heat the coop without adding heat lamps, from heated plates to heated roosting bars.

-Whatever method you choose, make sure to take the time to properly install whatever heating method you choose, to test your system often, and maintain it.
+Whatever method you choose, make sure to take the time to properly install whatever heating method you choose, test your system often, and maintain it.
 I clean dust and debris from my heat lamps very regularly, and I monitor that everything is working as it should while in use.
 It takes only a few seconds when I'm in the coop each day and results in much happier birds and less stress!

 Thoughts From The Homestead